streamthoughts/jikkou/README.md

 --topics <String>                       OPTION : Only run command for this of
                                           topics (separated by ,)
---verbose                               Print resources details
+--verbose                               Print resources details --yes                                   Assume yes; assume that the answer to
+                                          any question which would be asked is yes.
 ```

 ## How to build project ?